 As a quick example, the requirements of a simple registration form may look like this:

-- User enters First and Last Name (mandatory for user to complete this)
+- The user enters First and Last Name (mandatory for a user to complete this)

 - User selects location

 - The user can opt-in to share their phone’s location with the app

 - If they decline that, the first step is selecting a country of residence from a drop-down of all countries

 - The user will then enter their zip code to indicate their city of residence

 - The User enters a password (mandatory – must have 1 special character and 1 numeral in password)